Particle physics origin of the 5 MeV bump in the reactor antineutrino spectrum?: Cross section and Neutrino fluxes

-Neutrons lose energy by elastic collision with the atoms in the scintillator and we simulate the stochastic energy losses during thermalization with a simple Monte Carlo calculation.
-To determine the amount of prompt energy resulting from the proton recoils, we need to account for quenching in the liquid scintillator, given that the protons are nonrelativistic.
+Neutrons lose energy via elastic collisions with the atoms in the scintillator; we simulate these stochastic energy losses with a simple Monte Carlo calculation.
+To determine the amount of prompt energy from the proton recoils, we account for quenching in the liquid scintillator, assuming nonrelativistic protons.
 The amount of energy produced by the scintillator is given by Birks' law~\cite{Birks:1951boa},

 where $k_B = 0.0065$ g cm$^{-2}$ MeV$^{-1}$ is Birks' constant for Gd-doped LAB~\cite{Minfeng} as used in Daya Bay.
-The quenching factor $Q = E(k_B)/E(k_B=0)$ is calculated via \cref{eq:birk} using tabulated values for the proton $dE/dx$ in organic scintillator~\cite{pstar}.
+The quenching factor $Q = E(k_B)/E(k_B\to0)$ is calculated via \cref{eq:birk} using the proton $dE/dx$ in organic scintillator~\cite{pstar}.
 The combined effects of the stochastic proton energy distribution and quenching give rise to a finite width for the prompt energy reconstructed from this process.